Skip to main content

 Writer: Agrita Kiopa, RSU Vice-Rector for Science

-Last week, the Latvian Council of Science announced the winners of the Fundamental and Applied Research Project (FLPP) competition.
+In the summer of 2025, the Latvian Council of Science announced the winners of the Fundamental and Applied Research Project (FLPP) competition.

-As the Latvian Council of Science has already emphasised, FLPP projects are not economic projects – their contribution to the development of Latvia’s economy cannot be measured linearly or tied to immediate financial benefits.
+As the Latvian Council of Science had already emphasised, FLPP projects are not economic projects – their contribution to the development of Latvia’s economy cannot be measured linearly or tied to immediate financial benefits.
 The aim of FLPP is to generate new knowledge and technological insights across all scientific fields.

 New, authentic local knowledge is, first and foremost, a prerequisite for Latvia to have top-level professionals and quality education, which form the foundation for excellence in any field.
 Secondly, authentic knowledge is also essential for the transfer of knowledge from abroad: when assessing a sector’s development opportunities, economists evaluate its capacity to absorb knowledge – the existing expertise of specialists that enables them to understand and apply innovations created elsewhere.
 Therefore, the FLPP programme is important not only as a springboard for Latvian scientists, providing them with the opportunity to participate successfully in EU funding programmes, develop solutions relevant to the national economy in collaboration with industry, and fulfil state research and innovation orders, but it is also crucial for society as a whole.